CPAN-Security/security.metacpan.org/docs/cpan-dependency-confusion.md

 #### Scoping like NPM
 Remediation for NPM ecosystem mentions [scoping](https://docs.npmjs.com/threats-and-mitigations#by-typosquatting--dependency-confusion) (naming packages like `@my-company/my-module`).
 A scope guarantees [protection of all names under it](https://docs.npmjs.com/package-scope-access-level-and-visibility) but also [can be tied to a registry](https://docs.npmjs.com/cli/v7/using-npm/scope#associating-a-scope-with-a-registry).

 The CPAN operating model works differently and has no such scopes.
 Technically, being the first person to publish a module offers FIRSTCOME permissions on the module name.
-Though it does not recusively protect all names under it, it effectively protects the fully qualified name forever.
+Though it does not recursively protect all names under it, it effectively protects the fully qualified name forever.

 Doing this ("placeholding") for private modules is an option, but it would be very unwise and very egoist to do that, effectively polluting the CPAN namespace for personal needs.
-Beyond these considerations, you need only publish once (a very small version that never will interfer with your local versioning) to claim the namespace.
+Beyond these considerations, you need only publish once (a very small version that never will interfere with your local versioning) to claim the namespace.
 Remember, it's not a scope.
 Claiming `Module` does not protect `Module::Foo` nor `Module::Bar`.

-The module [install](https://metacpan.org/pod/install) somewhat fills this use case, like gem [bundle](https://rubygems.org/gems/bundle) in rubygems.
+The module [install](https://metacpan.org/pod/install) somewhat fills this use case, like gem [bundle](https://rubygems.org/gems/bundle) in RubyGems.

 #### Reserved namespaces
 Use reserved namespaces that can't resolve to public things: